hestia-owner-eye/website.eye/src/site/blog/editorial/en/workshop-personal-data-like-gold.md

 ---
 id: workshop-personal-data-like-gold
-title: Our "social networks" and "dating applications" workshops are very attractive worlds
+title: Our workshops to discover what social networks know about you
 date: 2022-03-22T13:21:55.370Z
+image: /assets/media/workshop_hestialabs-4.jpg
 lead: >-
   Check out some pictures of the workshop we organized on data collected by Facebook and Twitter, in parallel with the one organized by the data